 Luke cracks a joke and I laugh alongside my friends.
 I sway to the music, feeling balanced and free.
-I can move however I want and never fall down.
+I can move however I want and never fall.
 If I do, who cares.
 It’s magic, this class.
 There’s sweat on my forehead, so I know I did some of the work.
-My teacher lit the path of escape for me, but it turned out that I held the key to the dungeon door.
+My teacher lit the path of escape for me, but it turns out I held the key to the dungeon door.

 We roll up our mats in the serene atmosphere of our making.
 Luke speaks with a new student about her experience.